 Staycation costs less compared to a normal vacation that involves air or car travel, and accommodation among others.

-For this reason, staycation became popular in the U.S. during the financial crisis of 2007-2010, and it also became popular in the UK in 2009 when the country’s currency got a lower value that made holidays abroad more expensive.
+For this reason, staycation became popular in the U.S. during the financial crisis of 2007-2010, and it also became popular in the UK in 2009 when the country’s currency got a lower value which made holidays abroad more expensive.
 And with the COVID-19 pandemic, a staycation is becoming common.

 Aside from the monetary benefits, I find staycation a great alternative to vacation, especially for families with toddlers because it means being spared from the challenges that come with travel like jet lag, long drives, and packing.

 PROS OF STAYCATION:

 - Less expensive. – Since a staycation is exploring your own city or neighboring ones, it means short travel time and no accommodation bookings needed (though others can also opt for a one night hotel stay), which translates to less expenses compare to a vacation.
 There are families who make staycations as a way of saving money for a major vacation.

 - No heavy packing involve. – This is such a relief for moms, especially for moms with toddlers like me!

 - No long flights and long drives.
 Long flights and drives can certainly be fun, but not much when you travel with small kids.
 This is exactly the reason why my husband has vowed not to take another long flight anymore while the kids are small because we had a very bad experience on our very first vacation to the Philippines with a 1-yr-old toddler – he only slept for 1 hour on our approx. 12 hour flight from Barcelona to Singapore.

 - Environment friendly.
 Because you don’t have to take flights and long drives, you’ll generate less emissions and less waste.
 A very good way especially if you are looking for ways to lessen your carbon footprint.

 - It supports the local economy.